 people in Kashmir.

-A declaration issued at the end of seminar also urged upon
+A declaration issued at the end of seminar also urged upon the

 The declaration sought revocation of all black laws granting

-sweeping impunity to Indian forces, restrictions on media,
+sweeping impunity to Indian forces, restrictions on media, internet

-assembly and freedom of association in Kashmir.
+of association in Kashmir.

 Through another resolution the seminar sought safety and early